Special education teacher jobs in Frisco, TX - 704 jobs

 Bachelor's degree and documented successful, relevant work experience in the content area to be taught, established by at least one year of employment in a specific field or occupation that required the educator to demonstrate knowledge or skill in the content area.
 This is to be supported by a professional letter of recommendation from the educator's employer or supervisor.

-Experience teaching in a classical school, or experience teaching with classical traditional methods
+Exposure to classical schools or classical education or experience teaching with classical traditional methods

 Required Knowledge, Skills, Abilities (KSAs), and Dispositions: